 I have read the foregoing information, or it has been read to me.
 I have had the opportunity to ask questions about it and any questions that I have asked have been answered to my satisfaction.

 I hereby give consent for my data to be conveyed and documented for the purpose stated above.
 I confirm that I have been informed of the nature of REINFORCE and that my participation is voluntary.
 I am aware that I may withdraw my consent at any time.

+I concent that the organisers use my email address to send me information on hangouts, workshops, meetings w.r.t.
+REINFORCE work : Y/N

+I concent that my gender, age, physics related expertise and any disabilities, is used for statistics purposes, after being anonymised: Y/N

+If the answer above is Yes, please specify:

+Gender: M/F/O

+Physics related expertise: Y/N

+Physical disabilities and please specify which: e.g. vision impairment

 Print Name of Participant __________________